 The first step for participating in this initiative is registering online on the grant portal.
 Residents of Quebec and Nova Scotia should register through their provincial programs (respectively Rénoclimat Quebec and Home Energy Assessment Nova Scotia), while residents of New Brunswick are encouraged to apply via their provincial program.

 After registration, you would need to book a pre-retrofit EnerGuide evaluation.
-The pre-retrofit assessment is a licensed inspector coming to your home and providing you with a list of improvements to make your home energy efficient.
+The pre-retrofit assessment involves a licensed inspector coming to your home and performing an energy audit of your home.
+They provide you with a list of improvements to make your home energy efficient.
 This step is essential because one of the aims of this initiative is to create more jobs for energy advisors and contractors.
 But since the labour market for contractors is very tight, you might need to stay in line for a few months before being able to move forward in the process.
 This evaluation would likely cost you around $400.
 After this evaluation, you will receive:

 • A rating and a label for your home.